-Officials in an Alabama school district try to make healthy lunches "beautiful" -- saying students are more likely to eat visually appealing food.
-Dedrick Bowden, Montgomery Public Schools child nutrition director, said the district already has implemented many of the new federal nutrition guidelines.
-One elementary school offers a salad bar, whole wheat entrees and fruits and vegetables.
+Officials in an Alabama school district try to make healthy lunches "beautiful," based on the idea that students are more likely to eat visually appealing food.
+Dedrick Bowden, Montgomery Public Schools' child-nutrition director, said the district has implemented many of the new federal-nutrition guidelines.
+One elementary school offers a salad bar, whole-wheat entrees and fruits and vegetables.
 "We change it.
 We make it presentable.
 We make it look good.
 We eat with our eyes," he said.